 Canceling or removing service

-If you have already canceled Fiber Phone service and now want to transfer the number to a new provider, you can still do so by following the Google Voice transfer process.
+If you have already canceled Google Fiber Phone service and now want to transfer the number to a new provider, you can still do so by following the Google Voice transfer process.
 When you transfer a number from Google Voice, a transfer fee of $3.00 applies.

 If your Google Fiber account is delinquent, you have 40 days to pay the full balance for your service.
 During that time, you can transfer your Fiber Phone number by providing your name, address, and Google Fiber account number to your new provider, and they'll take care of transferring your number to their service.

-If you do not pay your Google Fiber balance within 40 days, your service will be suspended, and your Fiber Phone number will remain a Google Voice number.
+If you do not pay your Google Fiber balance within 40 days, your service will be suspended, and your Google Fiber Phone number will remain a Google Voice number.
 Even if your account is suspended, you can still transfer your Google Voice number to another provider.